-Traditional allopathic (Western) medicine in North America was very crude in the nineteenth century.
-Blistering, blood-letting, and purging were common therapies at this time.
-When surgery was performed, the techniques used were not precise, there were few (if any) anaesthetics, and hygiene was poor.
-Doctors were quite helpless when they tried to treat many conditions, including meningitis.
-When a meningitis epidemic struck in Missouri in 1864, Dr. Andrew Taylor Still lost 3 of his children.
+With his experiences in the civil war and after a meningitis epidemic struck in Missouri in 1864, Dr. Andrew Taylor Still lost 3 of his children.
 Dr. Still was trained in allopathic medicine, but he was unable to fight the disease effectively.
 He began looking for a new medical model – a safe, effective way to treat patients.
 Dr. Still spent 10 years studying health and disease in the context of human anatomy.
 The main concepts of modern osteopathy are a result of his work.

 ”To find health should be the object of the doctor.
 Anyone can find disease.” – Dr. A. T. Still D.O

 By this time, the ASO was graduating 300 students a year.
-Alumni of the school were practising Osteopathy across the United States, Canada, and Europe.
-American Osteopathic physicians wanted their profession to be regulated by the government.
-The first state to regulate Osteopathy was Vermont (in 1891), and the last state to do so was Louisiana (in 1973).
-All states in the United States recognize Osteopathic physicians as equal to medical doctors.
-Today, there are 22 osteopathic schools in the United States and more than 40,000 practising Osteopathic physicians.
+Alumni of the school were practicing Osteopathy across the United States, Canada, and Europe.
+All states in the United States recognize Osteopathic physicians.

 The first Osteopathic medical school in London, England was pioneered by one of Still’s students John Martin Littlejohn.
-Graduates however were not allowed to practise Osteopathic Medicine in the United Kingdom.
-They were (and still are) restricted to practising manual Osteopathy only.
-For over 70 years, Osteopaths in the U.K. tried to have the government officially recognize them.
-They achieved this goal when the Osteopaths Act was passed 1993.
-Today there are over 3,000 Osteopaths in the U.K. and 7 Osteopathy schools.
+They were (and still are) restricted to practicing manual Osteopathy.
 In 2000, Osteopathic therapy became a regulated profession and title, protected by law.
-Only those that have graduated from a recognized Osteopathic institution, and are a member of the General Osteopathic Council (GOsC) are permitted to call themselves Osteopaths and practise Osteopathic medicine.
 Osteopathy spread to other countries in Europe.
 In each country, Osteopaths have worked to gain official recognition.
 There are both Osteopaths and Osteopathic physicians in Europe today.
 Osteopathy has also spread to Australia, New Zealand, Japan, Israel, Russia, and Brazil.